 Definition

 A fixed-length iteration, usually one to four weeks, during which a Scrum team commits to completing a set of backlog items and delivering a potentially releasable increment.
 Sprints create a cadence of planning, execution, review, and reflection.
+The sprint is the heartbeat event in Scrum, as defined by Ken Schwaber and Jeff Sutherland.
 PMs use the sprint cadence to regularly reassess priorities, demo progress to stakeholders, and incorporate new learnings.
+The sprint planning guide covers how to run an effective planning session, and the Sprint Planning Template provides a ready-to-use agenda.

 Why It Matters for Product Managers